cdx-project/cdx-engineering-assignment/README.md

 We're interested in your coding style, your familarity with smart contract development, and your JavaScript/TypeScript proficiency.
 Bonus points for low gas usage!

 ## How to complete this challenge
-Fork this repo and send us the GitHub link when you're done.
+Fork this repo, implement `CappedSet.sol`, and write some tests in the `/test` folder.
+Send `julian@cdxproject.com` the GitHub link when you're done.

 Good luck!